sighupio/add-on-registry/docs/operations/full-to-ha-migration.md

 >
 > The default configuration of the Job has a parallelism of 4 concurrent copies.
 You can edit that by downloading the Job manifest and setting the `CONCURRENCY` env variable to something else before applying it.

-#### 5.2 Monitor Migration

-The migration runs with 4 parallel workers by default.
+The Job runs with 4 parallel workers by default.
 For large registries:

 ```bash
 # Check current progress (success/fail counts)